phalcon-orphanage/docs/en/reference/controllers.rst

     }

 The response object is not usually used directly, but is built up before the execution of the action, sometimes - like in an afterDispatch event - it can be useful to access the response directly:

 .. code-block:: php

     <?php

-    class PostsController extends Phalcon\Controller
+    class PostsController extends Phalcon\Mvc\Controller
     {

-        function indexAction()
+        public function indexAction()
         {

         }

-        function notFoundAction()
+        public function notFoundAction()
         {
             // Send a HTTP 404 response header
             $this->response->setStatusCode(404, "Not Found");